CPD Test Prep

 -

-- Special wastes like chemicals or high-temperature effluents might require pipes made from specific materials (like CPVC for chemical resistance or temperature tolerance).
+Handling of Special Wastes: - Special wastes like chemicals or high-temperature effluents might require pipes made from specific materials (like CPVC for chemical resistance or temperature tolerance).

 - The system might also need additional components like neutralization tanks or dilution pits.